 - Depending on the complexity of the project, drawings and specifications may be required.
 These drawings and/or specifications would include, but not be limited to, floor plans showing all registers, plenums, duct work, and grills for exhausts, make up, and supplies; the size, location, and type of all heating and cooling equipment; the size and location of all fans; the location, size and type of all duct work; and other plans, calculations, or specifications as may be deemed necessary by the building inspection office.

 - The owner's complete name, present mailing address and phone number.

 - The kW, ratings, horsepower, etc. of all equipment.

 - The mechanical contractor's complete name or business name, present mailing address, phone number, certification number, copy of class "A" , "B" or "C" state contractor's number, and City of Harrisonburg business license number.

 - The appropriate fee based on the total value of mechanical work being done, made payable to the City of Harrisonburg.

-Provided that there are no problems, insufficient information or drawings, the mechanical permit will be issued at the time of application.
+In most cases, permit applications submitted before 3:00 p.m. will be issued the same day.
 The permit is not valid until the permit fee has been paid and the permit placard posted on the job site.